dotnet/iot/src/devices/Vl53L0X/README.md

 Be aware that when reading a distance using the Continuous or Single measurement feature, you can get an exception, you should trap it.

-You can as well get a single measurement, in this case, the precision can be lower and we do recommend to use the ```GetDistanceSingleMillimeters(true)``` which will return an ```OperantionRange.OutOfRange``` in case of any exception an average value with a number of ```MaxTryReadSingle``` which is 3 be default but that you can adjust.
+You can as well get a single measurement, in this case, the precision can be lower.
+Use the property ```MeasurementMode``` to change the mode.

 You can adjust the type of measurement you want.
 By default, the sensor is put into long range.
 This does allow to have a quite accurate (+-5%) precision within 2 meters but still can measure distances up to 8 meters (accuracy much less correct).
 You can switch to short range using the ```SetPrecision``` function.
 If you want to setup your own mode, you should use in conjunction the ```SetSignalRateLimit``` and the ```SetVcselPulsePeriod``` functions plus the ```HighResolution``` property like in the below example: